On Tuesday night, I thought I had finished my bookcases in the music room, other than crown molding and baseboards. They looked like this…

 To do this, I started by attaching 1/2-inch MDF strips around the perimeter of the room, and around the edge of the planked wood design.
 I used construction adhesive and a lot of 16-gauge 1.75-inch nails to do this, and I made sure to nail the strips into ceiling joists at every point where they crossed over ceiling joists.

 And then I attached 1/2-inch MDF to those strips, making sure to line them up as perfectly as possible long the inside edge (i.e., the planked wood edge).

 And again, because I was doing this by myself, I had to come up with a way to hold one end up to the ceiling while I was at the other end with my ladder and nail gun.
 You can see in the picture above how I did this.
 I used a scrap piece of MDF, and nailed it into the piece of MDF that I had already installed going parallel to the bookcases.
 This brace extended into the section that I was installing (the piece perpendicular to the bookcases, against the wall).
 So I put my ladder on the left side of that MDF piece, slid the piece between the brace and the ceiling, and it held that end in place while I nailed the left side into place.
 Then I could easily get down, move my ladder, and nail the rest of the MDF board into place before removing the brace.

 Here’s how that corner looked once the brace was removed.

 I didn’t quite get all of the perimeter pieces in place, but I think you can tell where I’m going with this, right? 🙂

-I will attach decorative moulding along the inside edge of the perimeter pieces (i.e., on top of the wood slats, right up against the perimeter pieces), and then the wall edges will have crown moulding.
+I will attach decorative molding along the inside edge of the perimeter pieces (i.e., on top of the wood slats, right up against the perimeter pieces), and then the wall edges will have crown molding.
 And of course, the bookcases, ceiling, and trim will all be painted white.
 Right now it looks very dark (MDF has a way of sucking light right out of a room), but it’ll brighten up considerably once it’s all painted white.